Lindsay Boyajian Hagan, Vice President of Marketing, conductor.

 Now that we have a technically sound site, it’s time to focus on content and architecture.
 Helpful content is a great retention tool for supporting existing customers and driving repeat business.
 The majority of online interactions start with search engines (often with people asking questions).
 Strengthen existing customer relationships by establishing yourself as a source of valuable content that meets their needs.
 By building this trust, you can establish yourself as a trusted ally in their pursuit of knowledge and an asset they can rely on again and again.

 When creating useful content, ask yourself: What questions are customers asking?
 How can we best meet their needs?
 Are there evergreen or seasonal topics our brand can talk about?
 Popular search engines such as Google Analyzing SEO data and search volume for specific topics in is a great way to learn what people are looking for and where you can lend your expertise to best serve your customers. am.

 Not only do you want to create authentic content that your customers will revisit and position themselves as a problem-solving resource, but you also want to organize your content in an intuitive and user-friendly structure.
 Consider your customer’s mindset when organizing your content.
-Beyond navigation, evaluate how you label your content with key SEO metadata such as page tags, title tags, and meta descriptions to enhance your digital presence and how it appears in search engines. please.
+Beyond navigation, evaluate how to label your content with key SEO metadata such as page tags, title tags and meta descriptions to enhance your digital presence and see how it appears in search engines please.